Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 1. Where the College pays the student for the Intellectual Property created, in which case, the College will own the Intellectual Property.

-2. Where the student uses College equipment, resources, facilities and/or premises to create the Intellectual Property and the Intellectual Property is created outside the student’s course requirements, in which case, the student will obtain the consent of the College, in advance, and the student and College will negotiate, in good faith, an agreement respecting the use, ownership, waiver or non-waiver of any Moral Rights, disclosure, commercialization and revenue allocation for the Intellectual Property.
+2. Where the student uses College equipment, resources, facilities and/or premises to create the Intellectual Property and the Intellectual Property is created outside the student’s course requirements, in which case, the student will obtain the consent of the College, in advance, and the student and College will negotiate, in good faith, an agreement respecting the use, ownership, waiver or non-waiver of any Moral Rights, disclosure, commercialization and revenue allocation for the Intellectual Property; or

 2. Ownership - Employees